joergschwarzwaelder/hhc2023/Holiday Eggs.md

 In the telescope you can see close to the top right corner the name "ISABEL" written in space.
 ![ISABEL](https://github.com/joergschwarzwaelder/hhc2023/blob/main/images/isabel.png)
 ### Jack in the Sky
-Also in the telescope a Pod should be visible.
+Also in the telescope a Pod should be visible, although I was not able to spot it.
+Without full game completion it should be empty.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5OTU5NTU0NywxMzU1NTU4MzIxLDUwOD
+eyJoaXN0b3J5IjpbLTQzNzUwMTY3MywxMzU1NTU4MzIxLDUwOD
 UxNjYxLC01Nzc0MDMzOSwtNDM1NTUyMDgxLC0xODYwMzQxMzU1
 LC05NDEzMDE4NzIsMTI0ODEwNzgzMF19
 -->